 The LG 32GR93U has a rather simple design with a dark gray body.
 The back features a honeycomb pattern, and it has some RGB lighting that you can change with presets.

 This monitor doesn't have a local dimming feature.
 Although it has a Variable Backlight setting, it only boosts the contrast level in HDR and doesn't turn off any dimming zones.
-We still film these videos on the monitor so that you can compare the backlight performance with a monitor that has local dimming.
+We still film these videos on the monitor so you can compare the backlight performance with a monitor that has local dimming.

 The SDR brightness is great.
 It easily gets bright enough to fight glare and maintains its brightness consistently across different content.
 Unfortunately, its minimum brightness is high, which is disappointing if you want to use it in a dark room and you're sensitive to bright lights.
 These results are from after calibration in the 'Gamer 1' Game Mode with the Brightness at its max.

 The HDR brightness is decent.
 While it gets bright, small highlights don't pop against the rest of the image because it lacks a local dimming feature.
-The EOTF is also terrible as dark scenes are overbrightened, and it has an early roll-off, so highlights don't get very bright.
+The EOTF is also terrible as dark scenes are over brightened, and it has an early roll-off, so highlights don't get very bright.
 These results are in the 'Gamer 1' Game Mode with the Brightness at its max.

 The horizontal viewing angle is decent.
 It's fine if you need to share the screen with someone right next to you, but it gets darker at wide angles.